bishopdynamics/superbird-tool/Readme.md

 This tool tries to replace the proprietary `update` binary from Amlogic, and it covers enough functionality to be useful for superbird.
 However, dumping partitions is MUCH slower.

-The original tool from Amlogic manages to read directly from the mmc, without having to first read it into memory, so it is a lot faster.
+The original tool from Amlogic manages to read directly from the mmc, without having to first read it into memory, so it is a lot faster at about `12MB/s` or about 7 minutes to dump all partitions.
 Unfortunately, we cannot currently replicate this method using `pyamlboot`.

 Instead, to dump partitions we first have to tell the device to read a chunk (128KB) into memory, and then we can read it from memory out to a file, one chunk at a time.

-The copy rate is about `500KB/s`, and in my testing (Ubuntu x86_64) it takes just under 2 hours to dump all partitions!
+The copy rate is about `500KB/s`, and in my testing on Ubuntu x86_64 it takes just under 2 hours to dump all partitions!

 Also, one very important detail: I have not (yet) implemented functionality to restore partitions from a dump.